mmunz/fdcs/README.md

 I tried to make this as safe as possible, e.g.:

-- drop all privileges in the container
+- drop all privileges in the container and run as logged in user
 - readonly root filesystem
 - all setuid binaries removed in the docker-debian-chroot image
-- only the fdcs-entry script is allowed to be executed as fdcs user
+- only the fdcs-entry script is allowed to be executed as fdcs user with sudo
+- The container runs with limited resources (cpu/ram) and has its own network

+If you find vulnerabilities or have some suggestions, how to make this safer: please let me know.

 ## Known limitations